Skip to main content

 A woman sitting at a computer while speaking on the phone.

-Most of the time, your doctor will take care of prior authorization before offering care.
-But, it’s always a good idea to check, especially if your doctor's not in network.
+Most of the time, your doctor will take care of prior authorization for you.
+They’ll most likely submit a request and get approval before they offer your care.
+But it’s always a good idea to check, especially if your doctor's not in your plan network.
 If you use an out-of-network doctor, you may need to handle prior authorization.
 Start by calling the number on your member ID card.

 When you call, we'll need the following information: